end2endzone/win32Arduino/INSTALL.md

-# Installing
+# Installing #

 The library does not need to be installed on the system (it does not provide an installation package).
-It is deployed using a zip archive which only contains the source code which must be compiled to be used by other applications/libraries.
+It is deployed using a zip archive which only contains the source code which must be compiled to be used by other applications and libraries.

 The following steps shows how to install the library: